OliverFlint/oliverflint.co.uk/source/_posts/D365-Typescript-WebResources-Part-4.md

 ## Debugging

 So, we've got all these lovely tools, patterns and methodologies but how can we debug our code?
-Well, you can of course just load up your browsers developer tools and debug the `.js` files deployed to D365, but these are not a line by line representation of our Typescript source files and the optimized version is practically unreadable!
+Well, you can of course just load up your browsers developer tools and debug the `.js` files deployed to D365, but these are not a line by line representation of our TypeScript source files and the optimized version is practically unreadable!

 ### webpack-dev-server & fiddler to the rescue!